 Through diverse case studies, the course offers these main approaches: 1) A focus on the works of world famous Scandinavian film directors like Ingmar Bergman and Lars von Trier and newer well-known names like Susanne Bier and Joachim Trier.
 2) A focus on recent trends within television like the highly successful Nordic Noir-crime serial of The Bridge or the digitally innovative Norwegian teen drama serial of Shame.
 3) A focus on Word War II as a common historical experience in Norway and Denmark and the public arguments of its meaning for nowadays Norwegians and Danes.
 4) A focus on the multicultural aspects of the Scandinavian societies through the work of debate oriented film directors.

-To view the curriculum for FFV2010 Scandinavian Culture in Film and Television, please search here.
-Do notice that the curriculum might not be ready until a few weeks prior to the official semester start.
+To view the course material for FFV2010 Scandinavian Culture in Film and Television, please search here.
+Do notice that the overview might not be available until a few weeks before the official semester start.

 On-campus housing is eligible for students applying for a full semester/academic year.

 - The student is familiar with general trends, genres, and key figures in contemporary Scandinavian film and television series